jgadelugo/jgadelugo/README.md

 ### Hi there 👋

 My name is Jose Alvarez de Lugo.
 I'm a Software Engineer with a focus in Data and Machine Learning.
-I have always been curious and seen myself as a problem solver, which is what attracted me to programming.

 ### What I'm Currently Working On... 🔭